GlebYoutuber/WormLockerRansomwarebyCYBERSOLDIER/README.md

 # WormLockerRansomwarebyCYBERSOLDIER
-This is Worm Locker 2.0 by CYBER SOLDIER.
-Enjoy to use this Source Code :D (Cracked by GlebYoutuber)
+This is Worm Locker 2.0 by CYBER SOLDIER